 All J.D., LL.M., and S.J.D. candidates are members of the SBA.
 Officers of the SBA include Senators, and Executive Board, and Ex Officio members.
 The Senators represent all three classes – 3L, 2L, and 1L – as well as transfer and graduate students.
 The Executive Board is comprised of three elected executive positions – President, Vice-President, and Secretary – and a separately selected Treasurer.
 As representatives of the School of Law to other bodies, one ABA Representative, two Honor Committee Representatives, two University Judiciary Committee Representatives, and two Student Council Representatives also serve as SBA Officers.

 Meetings.
 The SBA welcomes participation from all Virginia Law students.
-Meetings are held every Monday at noon in room WB 114 and are open to everyone.
+Meetings are held every Monday at 11:30 AM in the Fox Seminar Room and are open to everyone.
 Please feel free to contact any executive board member or any Senator with any comments and concerns you wish to raise.